Upcoming Live Classes

 Herbs in pregnancy can feel like a minefield when every other book says to avoid.
 This class offers a clearer path.
 We’ll look at what we actually know about herbal safety in pregnancy, why blanket warnings exist, and how to understand the difference between genuine risk and simple caution.
 You’ll learn which herbs have a long and reliable history of safe use, which ones need more care, and which ones are best avoided altogether.
 More importantly, you’ll learn why – so you can make informed, confident decisions rather than relying on confusing lists.

-… and many more classes coming soon!
+… and many more classes coming in 2027!

 Join our Mailing list